Welcome to the Adventure Teaching Blog!

 We’re always posting info about events, things to do, places to eat and visit, pictures, tips and tricks, and cultural information for adventurers who teach English abroad in South Korea or China.

 It’s crunch time, and you’re preparing to actually GO ABROAD!
 It probably feels like everything is happening way too fast… and truth be told, it probably is.
-Here’s the ultimate checklist, to help ensure that you have everything covered: 1.
-Documents Some important items you don’t want to forget: Passport (duh) Copies of your passport [...]
+With that in mind, here’s the ultimate checklist to help ensure that you have everything covered… Adventure Teaching Presents the Ultimate Checklist 1.
+Documents Some important items you [...]

 I’ve been gone for a while, and I know you don’t fully understand the ways that I’ve changed.
 So, to every expat-friend-and-family-member-ever: Here’s what not to say to an expat.
 Before moving abroad 1.
 You’re going to Korea?
 No way!
 My cousin’s friend’s uncle’s niece is also teaching there.
 What a small world.
 Yes, everyone knows someone [...]